STORYMIRROR

 but…” I trailed off.

-"Look again.
-This, is my other face,
+“Look again.
+This is my other face,

-The one you never see," said the Moon.
+That you never see,” said the Moon.

 I looked again.
 And my blood froze.